 About Our Fight

-About a year ago, Illinois attempted to eliminate or restructure its program for children who are technology dependent and medically fragile.
+About two years ago, Illinois attempted to eliminate or restructure its program for children who are technology dependent and medically fragile.
 We have been fighting these changes ever since.
 For information on the Medically Fragile Technology Dependent (MFTD) Waiver, a money saving program that keeps kids at home instead of in hospitals, please visit the About page or read the MFTD Waiver Facts.